5 BEST Tips for Serving Wine at a Party

-Use these 5 Basic Tips for Serving Wine when entertaining at home.
+Use these 5 best Tips for Serving Wine when entertaining at home.
 As a wine enthusiast I’ve done my fair share of reading and studying about the joys of sipping and serving wine.
 I’ve been fortunate to visit wine makers in Washington state, and the Tuscan region of Italy.
 I’m sharing some of what I’ve learned, here.

 As a general rule, having plenty of wine on hand is my number 2 party rule.
 The first rule is to have the right mix of people with the right attitude!
 If there’s one thing I’ve noticed in all my years of wine tasting events, it’s that wine makes people the most friendly and happy to be around!

 5 Basic Tips for Serving Wine

 As you read the tips below, think about ways to incorporate wine into your schedule.
 You could host a wine tasting happy hour with the girls, or a wine & cheese ladies night with your besties.
 Another fun idea is this wine tasting party with DIY sandwich bar.
 So many options!